Northern California Psychology Internship Consortium (NCPIC)

 2 Full Time Funded Positions Available

-Sutter Center for Psychiatry (SCP) is a part of the Sutter Health Care System that is located in east Sacramento, CA. SCP is a not-for-profit inpatient and outpatient treatment facility serving the urgent needs of children ages five through older adults.
+Sutter Center for Psychiatry (SCP) is a part of the Sutter Health Care System that is located in east Sacramento, CA. SCP is a inpatient and outpatient treatment facility serving the urgent needs of children ages five through older adults.
 SCP operates from the perspective of a Recovery model, thus emphasizing the needs of the patient first while integrating a variety of health and mental health programs, including Child & Adolescent Program, Latency Program, Adolescent Partial Treatment Program, Sutter Counseling Center (serving outpatient children and adolescents), Adult Care Unit, Adult Intensive Care Unit, Chemical Dependency Services; Chaplaincy Training Program.

 Interns provide a variety of psychological services to children, adolescents, adults, and older adults.
 These include comprehensive psychological assessments, trauma assessments, treatment and consultation, crisis intervention and suicide assessment, brief and long term individual psychotherapy, comprehensive treatment planning with a multidisciplinary team, and co-facilitation of psychotherapy groups (for example, Trauma-Focused CBT).
 Interns will participate in a variety of trainings, and will be expected to present training themselves.
 Among the variety of psychiatric conditions present in this population are Posttraumatic Stress Disorder, Major Depressive Disorder, Chemical Dependency, Conduct Disorder, Psychotic Disorders, Attention Deficit/Hyperactivity Disorder, Bipolar Disorder, impulse control difficulties, organic issues, and various Personality Disorders.